-A number next to an A on a fire extinguisher relates the contents of the extinguisher to an equivalent amount of water.
-The numeral 1 equals 1.25 gallons of water, the numeral 2 equals 2.5 gallons and so on.
-If you see the designation 3A it means the extinguisher will put out combustible material fires and the extinguisher contains the equivalent of 3.75 gallons of water.
-Numbers with the letter B refer to how many square feet of fire the extinguisher will put out.
-So 4B means the fire extinguisher will douse a 4 square ft. fire caused by flammable liquids.
-Class C extinguishers do not have any numbers associated with them.
+Numbers with the letter B refer to how many square feet of fire the extinguisher can put out.
+So 4B means the fire extinguisher can douse a 4-square-foot fire caused by flammable liquids.
+Class C extinguishers don't have any numbers associated with them.

 The larger the number of the fire extinguisher, the larger the area of fire you could put out.
 But bigger fire extinguishers are often heavy and take up a lot of space, making them inconvenient for most homes.
-Instead of one very large fire extinguisher you could use several small fire extinguishers.
-Most home fire extinguishers are rated to put out more than one kind of fire.
-So you might find an extinguisher labeled 2A10BC.
-This extinguisher contains the equivalent of 2.5 gallons of water and will put out about 10 square feet of flammable liquid, and it will extinguish electrical caused fires.
+Plus, it's dangerous to try to put out a large fire yourself.
+Instead of one very large fire extinguisher, consider keeping several smaller fire extinguishers in your home.

-FIre Extinguisher Safety
+Fire Extinguisher Safety

-Mount fire extinguishers within easy reach of areas of the home where you're most likely to experience a fire, such as the kitchen and the garage.
+Mount fire extinguishers within easy reach of areas where you're most likely to experience a fire, such as the kitchen and garage.
+You can buy fire extinguisher mounts if yours doesn't come with one.
 Familiarize yourself with the extinguisher's operation.
 Most extinguishers require you to pull a pin or move a switch, aim at the fire and press a trigger.